dhyanashri-raman/allergy-prediction-model/README.md

 ## File Structure:
-[analyis.ipynbb](analyis.ipynbb) is the notebook with a majoirty of data visualization and exploration.
+[analyis.ipynb](analyis.ipynb) is the notebook with a majoirty of data visualization and exploration.
 This files also includes a few different ML models we tested.
 [allergy_prediction.ipynb](allergy_prediction.ipynb) is the notebook with our final Logistic Regression Model.